 Dr. Kramer is a penile implant specialist who joined Chesapeake Urology in 2019 to continue his penile implant surgical specialty.
-Prior to joining Chesapeake Urology, he was at University of Maryland Medical Center (UMMC) from 2005 to 2019, where he performed more 5,000 three-piece penile implant placements and penile implant revision surgeries.
+Prior to joining Chesapeake Urology, he was at The University of Maryland Medical Center (UMMC) from 2005 to 2019, where he performed more than 5,000 penile implant placements and penile implant revision surgeries.
 Dr. Kramer specializes in penile implant surgery and is widely known for his expertise in this area.
 In addition, he focuses on treating men with erectile dysfunction (ED), Peyronie’s disease, as well as artificial urinary sphincter surgery to treat urinary incontinence.
 Dr. Kramer also has extensive experience in penile implant revision surgery.

 Dr. Kramer received his bachelor of arts degree from the University of Rochester, received his medical degree from the University of Maryland School of Medicine, and completed his Residency and Fellowship training at Boston Medical Center.
 He dedicated one year exclusively to sexual medicine where he worked under the supervision of Dr. Irwin Goldstein and was Dr. Goldstein’s last fellow at Boston Medical Center.